-- F. Applicability of rules to gifted children. - (1) All definitions, policies, procedures, assurances, procedural safeguards and services identified in 6.31.2 NMAC for school-aged children with disabilities apply to school-aged gifted children within the educational jurisdiction of each local school district, including children in charter schools within the district, except: - (a) the requirements of 6.31.2.8 NMAC through 6.31.2.10 NMAC - (b) Subsections J, K and L of 6.31.2.11 NMAC regarding child find, evaluations and services for private school children with disabilities, children with disabilities in state-supported educational programs, children with disabilities in detention and correctional facilities and children with disabilities who are schooled at home: - (c) the requirements of 34 CFR Secs.
+F. Applicability of rules to gifted children.

+- (1) All definitions, policies, procedures, assurances, procedural safeguards and services identified in 6.31.2 NMAC for school-aged children with disabilities apply to school-aged gifted children within the educational jurisdiction of each local school district, including children in charter schools within the district, except: - (a) the requirements of 6.31.2.8 NMAC through 6.31.2.10 NMAC - (b) Subsections J, K and L of 6.31.2.11 NMAC regarding child find, evaluations and services for private school children with disabilities, children with disabilities in state-supported educational programs, children with disabilities in detention and correctional facilities and children with disabilities who are schooled at home; - (c) the requirements of 34 CFR Secs.
 300.530-300.536, Subsection I of 6.31.2.13 NMAC and 6.11.2.11 NMAC regarding disciplinary changes of placement for children with disabilities; and - (d) the requirements of 34 CFR Secs.
-300.43, 300.320(b) and 6.31.2.11(G)(2) regarding Transition planning.
+300.43, 300.320(b) and 6.31.2.11(G)(2) regarding transition planning.
 Students identified as gifted must meet the requirements at Subsection B of 22-13-1.1 NMSA 1978, which is the next step plan for students without disabilities. - (2) Assuming appropriate evaluations, a child may properly be determined to be both gifted and a child with a disability and be entitled to a free appropriate public education for both reasons.
 The rules in this section 6.31.2.12 NMAC apply only to gifted children. - (3) Nothing in these rules shall preclude a school district or a charter school within a district from offering additional gifted programs for children who fail to meet the eligibility criteria.
 However, the NMPED shall only provide funds under Section 22-8-21 NMSA 1978 for department approved gifted programs for those students who meet the established criteria.

-The Gadsden Independent School District does not offer additional gifted programs for children who fail to meet the eligibility criteria as described in sections 2.-Evaluation and 3.-Gifted Students.
+The Gadsden ISD does offer additional gifted programs for children who fail to meet the eligibility criteria as described in sections 2.-Evaluation and 3.-Gifted Students.
+The NMPED does not provide funds under Section 22-8-21 NMSA 1978 for gifted programs whose students do not meet the established criteria.
+OR The Gadsden ISD does not offer additional gifted programs for children who fail to meet the eligibility criteria as described in sections 2.-Evaluation and 3.-Gifted Students.
 The NMPED provides funds under Section 22-8-21 NMSA 1978 only for department-approved gifted programs for those students who meet the established criteria.